 What do I generally recommend for expats in South Korea to send money to and from home?

-If you’re all set up in South Korea with your registration card and bank account, I typically suggest that you transfer money to South Korea via Wise (Transferwise) and send money home from South Korea via Sentbe.
+If you’re all set up in South Korea with your registration card and bank account, I typically suggest that you transfer money to South Korea via Wise (Transferwise) and send money home from South Korea via Sentbe or WireBarley.
 Continue reading for a closer look at the different options for transferring money in South Korea.

 Read more in Living